wdi-hk-10/lab-tower-of-hanoi/README.md

 There are many ways to implement the algorithm.
 Here are two for you to choose:

 ### Recursive
 Believe it or not this is very easy to implement.
 Use a recursive function to move the discs.
-Let `n` be the total numbe of discs and `A, B & C` represent the rod:
+Your goal is to move all discs from the starting rod to the final rod.
-  1. Move n−1 discs from A to B. This leaves disc n alone on A.
+  1. Move height-1 discs from the starting rod to the immediate rod using final rod as the buffer.
-  1. Move disc n from A to C.
+  1. Move the remaining disc from the starting rod to the final rod.
-  1. Move n−1 discs from B to C so they sit on disc n.
+  1. Move height-1 discs from the intermediate rod to the final rod using the original rod as buffer.

 ### Iterative
 You can use typical loop to implement the game as well but, be warned, this is more difficult to write.
 Here is how to do it: